t8ortot/CSC210-SFSU/HeartRateCalculator/README.md

 # HeartRateCalculator

-A program that calculates whether the user's heart rate is above or below their maximum.
+A program that determines whether the user's heart rate is above or below their calculated maximum.

+Learned how to use java I/O and if-else statements.

+How to run (assuming inside HeartRateCalculator directory):
+- javac HeartRateCalculator.java
+- java HeartRateCalculator

+How to use:
-The program prompts the user to enter their age and current heart rate.
+- The program prompts the user to enter their age and current heart rate.

-Then the maximum heartrate is calculated like so: (max = 220 - age).
+- Then the maximum heartrate is calculated like so: (max = 220 - age).

-Then the program evaluates and returns whether the user's heart rate is above, below, or equal to their calculated maximum heart rate.
+- Then the program evaluates and outputs to console whether the user's heart rate is above, below, or equal to their calculated maximum heart rate.